 THANDIE NEWTON - EXECUTIVE PRODUCER

 Thandie Newton is an English-Zimbabwean actress.
-She has starred in many films such as, Beloved, The Pursuit of Happyness, Mission: Impossible II, RocknRolla, 2012, and Crash - for which she received a number of awards, including a BAFTA Award for Best Actress in a Supporting Role.
-She was most recently seen in NBC's The Slap and is currently shooting Westworld for HBO due to premiere early 2016.
+She has starred in many films such as, Beloved, The Pursuit of Happyness, Mission: Impossible II, RocknRolla, 2012, and Crash – for which she received a number of awards, including a BAFTA Award for Best Actress in a Supporting Role.
+She was recently seen in NBC’s The Slap, and for her role in HBO’s Westworld she received a Critics’ Choice Award and a Golden Globe nomination.
 Thandie is actively involved in the V-Day foundation, and has been a Board Member since 2012.
 In 2011 she attended the opening of the City of Joy in Bukavu, DRC.
 It houses and supports women survivors of sexual violence and provides them with opportunities to develop their leadership skills through innovative programming.
 Thandie also spoke at the Ted Global Conference in 2011 on the topic of “Embracing Otherness.”

 SHOFELA COKER - ANIMATION ARTIST

-Shofela Coker is an artist and animator specializing in 3D character modeling, illustration, and look development.
-Coker comes from a family of artists originally from Lagos, Nigeria, which has greatly shaped his passion and artistic vision.
-Since graduating from the Memphis College of Art in 2009, Coker worked as a character artist at Sony Online Entertainment in San Diego, CA. He and his siblings formed the Coker Co-op, a collective that creates comic books, sculptures, writing, and digital art.
-Coker is committed to telling distinctly African stories with a unique style.
+Shofela Coker is an illustrator and art director specializing in comics, digital sculpting, and look development.
+He comes from a family of artists originally from Lagos, Nigeria, which has greatly shaped his passion and artistic vision.
+Since graduating from the Memphis College of Art in 2009, he worked as a character artist at Robomodo, Sony Online Entertainment, and as an art director at Jam City in San Diego, CA. He and his siblings formed the Coker Co-op, a collective that creates comics, sculptures, and digital media.
+Shof is committed to telling distinctly African stories with a unique style.

 AARON KOPP DIRECTOR/PRODUCER

-Aaron Kopp is an award-winning filmmaker and Emmy-nominated cinematographer who grew up in Swaziland.
-Kopp shot and co-produced the Oscar-winning documentary about acid attacks in Pakistan, Saving Face.
-He was also cinematographer for the Sundance 2015 premiered film, The Hunting Ground, about sexual assault on college campuses, which is shortlisted for the 2016 Oscars.
-For his short film, Likhaya, he was awarded People’s Choice and Best Documentary awards at international festivals.
-He has worked on films around the world for HBO, National Geographic, Discovery, UK Channel4, CBS, CNN, and PBS.
-Kopp was awarded grants from the MacArthur Foundation and the Doha Film Institute for his upcoming feature directorial debut, Liyana.
+Aaron Kopp is an award-winning filmmaker and national Emmy-nominated cinematographer who grew up in the Kingdom of Swaziland.
+Aaron shot and co- produced the Academy Award-winning documentary about acid attacks in Pakistan, Saving Face.
+He was also cinematographer for the Sundance Audience Award winning and Academy Award nominated film, The Hunting Ground, about sexual assault on college campuses.
+He has worked across Asia, Africa, the Caribbean, Europe, North America, and the South Pacific on films for HBO, Netflix Originals, National Geographic, Discovery, UK Channel4, CBS, CNN, and PBS.
+Aaron was awarded grants from the MacArthur Foundation and the Doha Film Institute for his upcoming feature directorial debut, Liyana.

 AMANDA KOPP - DIRECTOR/PRODUCER